getdave/grunt-deployments/README.md

 });
 ```

-**Please note:** The task is opinionated in that it assumes you are working on a local machine and pushing/pulling databases from/to that location.
+**IMPORTANT NOTE:** The task is opinionated in that it assumes you are working on a local machine and pushing/pulling databases from/to that location.
 Thus it is imperative that you define a `local` target as part of your configuration.

+Each target expects a series of arguments to be provided to enable the task to function correctly.
+These are detailed below

+### Arguments overview

+#### title
+Type: `String`
+Description: A proper case name for the target.
+Used to describe the target to humans in console output whilst the task is running.

+#### database
+Type: `String`
+Description: the name of the database for this target.

+#### user
+Type: `String`
+Description: the database user with permissions to access and modify the database

+#### pass
+Type: `String`
+Description: the password for the database user (above)

+#### host
+Type: `String`
+Description: the hostname for the location in which the database resides.
+Typically this will be `localhost`

+#### url
+Type: `String`
+Description: the string to search and replace within the database before it is moved to the target location.
+Typically this is designed for use with systems such as WordPress where the `siteurl` value is [stored in the database](http://codex.wordpress.org/Changing_The_Site_URL) and is required to be updated upon migration to a new environment.
+It is however suitable for replacing any single value within the database before it is moved.

+#### ssh_host
+Type: `String`
+Description: ssh connection string in the format `SSH_USER@SSH_HOST`.
+The task assumes you have ssh keys setup which allow you to remote into your server without requiring the input of a password.
+As this is an exhaustive topic we will not cover it here but you might like to start by reading [Github's own advice](https://help.github.com/articles/generating-ssh-keys).

 ### Usage